sevkw/zoomcamp_de_project/week2_workflow_orchestration/README.md

 Our flow code can be stored in a Docker image and then uploaded to a Docker hub.
 A Docker container could be created based on that image, in which our flow code has been stored.

+**Note**

+I could not follow the docker part with Prefect server running on my local machine, but I followed in with Prefect cloud.
+Log into prefect cloud by running `prefect cloud login` and a server will start just like how you do it with `prefect server start`.

 ### Creating a Dockerfile

 A `Dockerfile` is created in `week2_workflow_orchestration` folder to demonstrate this concept.